RedVelvetSky/ImageSearch/README.md

 - The FAISS library for efficient similarity search.
 - The OpenAI API for providing pretrained models.
 - Z. Vopalkova for original gui, though it was modified.
-- Jakub Lokoc for helding competition.
+- Jakub Lokoc for helding a competition.

 ## Contact